 Jump to:

-A: The admission process involves a preliminary discussion with one of our admissions staff by telephone.
-After that, we will request medical information from you (via your GP) to establish how your treatment will be funded.
-If you need to speak to a doctor, this may be arranged in person, by telephone or by video link.
-Once admission is agreed upon, we will help you book your travel and arrange a time and date of arrival.
+A: The admission process involves a preliminary discussion with one of our admission staff by telephone.
+After that, we may request medical information from you (via your GP).
+If you need to speak to a doctor, this may be arranged in person, by telephone or on site.
+Once admission is agreed upon, we offer help with collection to and from airports, bus or train stations.
 We will also send your more detailed information to prepare you for your time in treatment with us.

 Download our Brochure